Elliptic complex on the Grassmannian of oriented 2-planes: Elliptic complex on

-Let us also mention that the unique compatible linear connection is the Levi-Civita connection of the symmetric Riemannian structure.
+Let us also mention that the unique compatible linear connection is the Levi-Civita connection of the symmetric Riemannian structure on $\rgr$.
 This is a special symplectic connection with holonomy contained in $\SL(2,\R)\times\SO(n)$, see \cite{CaS} for details.

 \begin{lemma} The principal bundle $\cG_0\ra\rgr$ of the homogeneous PCS-structure of Grassmannian type does not lift to a $\tilde\G_0$-structure. \end{lemma} \begin{proof} It is well known that for the tautological vector bundles over $\rgr$: $w_2(F)=w_2(E)=\rho(e(E))$ where $e(E)$ is the Euler class.
-As $e(E)$ is the generator of $H^2(\rgr,\Z)\cong\Z$, the claim follows from Lemma \ref{lemma G0 structure}.2. \end{proof}
+As $e(E)$ is the generator of $H^2(\rgr,\Z)\cong\Z$, it follows that $F$ does have a spin structure.
+The claim then easily follows from the discussion in Section \ref{section PACS structures of GT}. \end{proof}

-We see that, as we already mentioned in Introduction, there is no hope to get the 2-Dirac operator which is associated to a $\tilde\G_0$-structure which lifts $\cG_0\ra\rgr$.
+We see that, as mentioned in Introduction, there is no hope to get the 2-Dirac operator which is associated to a $\tilde\G_0$-structure which lifts $\cG_0\ra\rgr$.